HaotianXiangsti/haotianxiang.github.io/_pages/about.md

 I am Haotian Xiang (向昊天).
 The pronunciation is close to /haʊˈtiːən/ /ʃjɑŋ/.

 I am currently a senior master student in the [Electrical Engineering](https://www.ee.columbia.edu/ee-research) department of Columbia University.
-Before that, I have completed my B.Sc. with first class honor in the Information Engineering department from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC).
+Before that, I have completed my B.Sc. with first class honor in the Electrical Information Engineering department from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC).

 I am the Transformer Generation !
 ======